TengizSanadze/A3/README.md

+I know this is late submission but will be happy if I get at least partial credit.
+Thank you.

 Database class holds an ArrayList of Movie objects.

 The database can be saved to a text file and also read in Movie objects from text file.